Anchovy-Studios/alkitab/README.md

 - `query` : a query string that match the above format.
 - `options` : an object for extra option that contains any of these attribute
-  - `fromEn` : Set this to `true` if the book string is in English language so the method will converted it to the appropriate Indonesian language.
+  - `fromEn` : Set this to true to receive the verse in Indonesian if the book is in English.

 Throw `AlkitabException` for every invalid parameters.